TomasOrdonezG/Graph-Visualizer/README.md

 # Graph-Visualizer

+## Description
+This is a simple directed graph creator.
+You're able to add and delete nodes and edges to a graph.
+The goal of this app is to visualize the way various graph algorithms work for better understanding.

 ## Usage

 ### Graph Nodes
 - **Left-Click** anywhere in the blank page to **add a graph node**.
 - **Left-Click a node** to **move** it (and select it).